 - Use O2 to qualify for O2 Priority, a popular rewards scheme, where you can claim exclusive event tickets, discounts, and various free stuff.

 Grab yourself a SIM card when you register for a SIM only deal at Virgin Mobile.
 This network was recently voted the best value by the Mobile Choice Consumer Awards.
 Virgin Mobile provides an affordable, flexible way to call, text and surf the Web.
 Includes “Roam Like Home” in 43 countries.
 (Note: Virgin Mobile no longer provide “pay as you go” services.
 But their “pay monthly” SIMs are great value and start from only £7).
+(UK Only)

 - Lycamobile is mainly designed for international calling, but it works just fine as an everyday network as well.
 Plans are available for different purposes, e.g. national, international, and roaming.